Star Trek V: The Final Frontier movie review

 They send a message for help, which they think has been received by Starfleet, but it’s really the Bored Klingon Captain Guy with the Post-Op Transvestite First Officer that hears their distress call, and the Klingon ship heads off in pursuit.
 Sybok finds our heroes and he offers to help free them of their emotional pain.

 McCoy is riddled in guilt.
-As a doctor, he could find now way to save his dying father, who was in terrible pain, and finally, he agreed to grant his father’s wish that he Jack Kevorkian him.
+Evan as an experienced doctor, he could find no way to save his dying father, who was in terrible pain, and finally, he agreed to grant his father’s wish that he Jack Kevorkian him.
 Some time later, a cure was found, and McCoy is crushed, trying to decide if the worst thing he did was break his oath as a doctor, kill his father even though his father asked him to… or… who the hell knows what.
 This is probably the best question the movie asks.
 Like… fuck.
 What do you do?
 I don’t know.
 Hardcore.
 Deforest Kelley is awesome in the scene; it’s the best part of the movie by far.

 For Spock, we get to witness his birth, which apparently took place in a… cave?
 His father is really important, right?
 He’s like the Vulcan Ambassador to… everybody.
 Surely the Vulcans don’t live in caves.
 So when Spock is born, he cries for the briefest of moments between his first breaths and before he is presented to his father.
 The crying clearly vexes the father and as he looks down at his half Vulcan/half human child, he remarks, in disgust, “So human.”

-I guess Shatner and the other screen writers didn’t see Star Trek III, during which Sarek, Spock and Sybok’s father, spent a lot of time making it clear how much he loves his Spock, so it’s hard to take this seriously as the two men have worked out their relationship at this point.
+I guess Shatner and the other screen writers didn’t see Star Trek III, during which Sarek, Spock and Sybok’s father, spent a lot of time making it clear how much he loves his Spock, so it’s hard to take this seriously as the two men have worked out their relationship prior to this point.
+(Not to mention the lengths the series has gone to finally reconcile Spock’s half human side within his family’s and his own mind.)
 Also, this is not nearly as interesting as McCoy’s conflict.
 Probably should have done the Spock one first, because it’s always better to start small and build UP, not down.

 Sybok offers to do Kirk next – no, not Deliverance style – but Kirk tells Sybok to go fuck himself.